Party Favorz is back with the annual HW20 dance club edition featuring all treats and no tricks.

 The Spofitication of dance music

-1) Many artists just release single after single generating buzz, play and revenue, while forgoing the traditional album release.
-In fact, boutique labels have developed a whole business model around this and many of these stellar tracks never make it into the DJ pool nor Beatport.
+1) Many artists just release single after single generating buzz, play, and revenue while forgoing the traditional album release.
+In fact, boutique labels have developed a whole business model around this and many of these stellar tracks never make it into the DJ pool or Beatport.

 2) Bigger artists still put out albums because there’s still money in sales both physical and non-physical.
 At the same time, they game the system by dropping everything at once flooding these charts with mediocre songs and a couple of stellar ones that may or may not even reach the top of those charts but still generates significant amounts of revenue for them.
 We’ve seen it with Drake and Chainsmokers.
 In particular, Chainsmokers are still a big draw but by dumping everything all at once, they end up with 12 songs on the Electronic Dance Music chart even though none are massive hits.
 It dilutes the chart and drowns stellar songs by new artists that struggle to break through.